 Preparing the binding:

 - Buy a ready made binding or create your own double-fold binding (if not using premade) by using a long narrow strip of fabric.
-See our detailed post on making and using binding tape if you need a hand creating your own binding.
+See our detailed post on making and using binding tape if you need a helping paw or instructions for creating your own binding.

-- You will need one piece of binding for the bandana that is long enough to fully encircle your pet’s neck plus extra for tying into a knot (or, if you prefer, longer for a bow).
+- For trim ties, you will need one piece of binding for the bandana that is long enough to fully encircle your pet’s neck plus extra length for tying into a knot (or, if you prefer, longer for a full bow).

 Binding the neck edge of the bandana: